social media for small business owners

 4. Set Time Boundaries

 Schedule social media sessions.
-Use a timer.
+And use a timer.
 Then log off.

 5. Automate the Boring Stuff